nithinyell/iOS-Important-Questions/Swift UI.md

-### Swift UI(2019) Property Wrappers
+### SwiftUI (2019) Property Wrappers
 - State:
     - It is used inside `View` objects.
-It allows your view to respond to anychanges made to @state
+It allows your view to respond to any changes made to @State
     - Use state for properties owned by the view
-    - This will be always a `private ` property
+    - This will be always a `private` property
-    - Very good for `premitive` types
+    - Very good for `primitive` types
 - Binding:
     - Referes to a value type owned by different view
     - Changes to binding will effect the remote object also, as it have both read and write access